tekercibasi/gockelschweif/README.md

    ```
    The resulting Markdown files will be written to the specified directory.
+   Any images referenced on the pages are downloaded to `output/images`
+   with simplified names (e.g. `img1.jpg`).
+A mapping of original URLs
+   is stored in `image_sources.txt` within that folder.

 Note: actual crawling might fail in restricted environments.
 The script expects internet access.